Travel Report: Kulen Elephant Forest, Cambodia.

 If there’s one thing I can take away from my visit to Kulen Elephant Forest, it’s that the issues surrounding elephant keeping are not black and white.
 They are incredibly complex and require a genuine love for the animals, along with an analytical mind.
 Not to mention time, patience and lots of money.

-I feel privileged to have been invited to tour the place.
+Sladja and I felt privileged to have been invited to tour the place.
 To have met these gorgeous animals and to have learned more about the plight of the Asian elephant.
-As such, I thank David for his hospitality that day.
-He was under no obligation to extend such an invitation to us, let alone personally drive us to the forest.
+As such, I can only thank David for his hospitality that day.
+He was under no obligation to extend such an invitation, let alone personally drive us to the forest.
 And he certainly didn’t have to treat us to lunch afterwards, sweeping aside our protestations.

-You can also read my exhaustive overview of Where to Eat and Drink Siem Reap.
+You can also read my overview of Where to Eat and Drink Siem Reap.

 Looking for a roof over your head?
 Check out my articles on Where to Stay in Siem Reap.